The best TV shows to watch on NOW TV - TheNewsTrace

 Twin Peaks

-Lengthy earlier than the cash moved from movie to TV, Blue Velvet director David Lynch had dipped his toe within the water with this thriller sequence that might go on to develop into one of many greatest cult hits of the 1990s.
-That includes robust performances, a stunning soundtrack and loads of surreal moments, it’s a really mesmerising watch that lately noticed a comeback… Watch Twin Peaks on NOW TV
+Lengthy earlier than the cash moved from movie to TV, Blue Velvet director David Lynch had dipped his toe within the water with this thriller sequence that will go on to turn out to be one of many greatest cult hits of the 1990s.
+That includes sturdy performances, a stunning soundtrack and loads of surreal moments, it’s a very mesmerising watch that lately noticed a comeback… Watch Twin Peaks on NOW TV

 Twin Peaks: The Return